(877) 320-5131 Menu

 Should any symptoms arise that are concerning, it may be wise to make an appointment with a doctor so that the cause of symptoms may be diagnosed.

-In the testing process for prostate cancer, a doctor may perform the following examinations:
+To check for prostate cancer, a doctor may start with the following tests:

-• An ultrasound, in which a probe is inserted into the rectum to capture an image of the prostate.
+A small probe is inserted into the rectum to create images of the prostate using sound waves.

 Prostate Cancer Treatment